 The Mach-E GT is the performance version of Ford’s electric CUV that made its debut this fall.
 The other variants of the Ford Mustang Mach-E take off from zero to 60 mph in five or six seconds.
 The Mach-E GT slices that to 3.8 seconds.

 This AWD only version offers 480 horsepower and 600 lb.-ft. of torque.
 It also comes festooned with 20-inch Premium Forged Machined-face Dark Tarnish-painted wheels, plus red front and rear brake calipers.
 Upgrade to the GT Performance Edition, and you’ll be able to achieve 0-60 mph in 3.5 seconds. and 634 lb.-ft. of torque.

-Just recently, EPA estimated ranges came out for the GT and Performance Edition GT, and Ford has surpassed its initial estimates:
+Earlier this year, EPA estimated ranges came out for the GT and Performance Edition GT, and Ford has surpassed its initial estimates:

 |Ford Mustang Mach-E (Targeted EPA-estimated range)||Ford Mustang Mach-E (Final EPA-estimated range)|